epogrebnyak/credit-risk-replication/README.md

 # credit-risk-replication

-(C) 2021 Evgeniy Pogrbenyak and contributors.

-This pages has describes some  replication excercises in credit risk modelling.
+This pages has describes some  replication excercises in banking and credit risk modelling.

 There is a [background reading page](background.md) with more references.